Skip to main content

 Explore DevSecOps Consulting Services

-Another critical phase is operation, and operations personnel frequently do periodic maintenance.
-Zero-day vulnerabilities are terrible.
-Operation teams should monitor them frequently.
+Another critical phase is operation, and operations personnel frequently perform periodic maintenance.
+Zero-day vulnerabilities are terrible, and operation teams should monitor them frequently.
 DevSecOps integration can use IaC tools to protect the organization’s infrastructure while swiftly and effectively preventing human error from slipping in.

-A breach can be avoided if security is constantly being monitored for abnormalities.
-As a result, it’s crucial to put in place a robust continuous monitoring tool that operates in real-time to maintain track of system performance and spot any exploits at an early stage.
+A breach can be avoided if security is constantly monitored for abnormalities.
+As a result, it’s crucial to implement a robust continuous monitoring tool that operates in real-time to monitor system performance and spot exploits at an early stage.

 Useful link: DevSecOps Solution to Cloud Security Challenge